Note: re-wrote this from the original since BTS is making their comeback this month.

 Yes, you read that right, I’m suggesting we get BTS played on alternative radio.
 You probably think I’m crazy to think such a thing.
 Whenever you think of alternative music, rock bands like Arcade Fire, Coldplay or Imagine Dragons cross your mind.
 But times are changing and as alternative artists lean more towards pop and EDM, alternative radio is taking following suit (The Weeknd and The Chainsmokers have been played on alternative radio).
 Plus, some can argue that K-pop is an alternative to American music so it just makes sense for BTS to get played on this format.
 Airplay from alternative radio influences Billboard’s Hot 100, Radio Songs and Alternative Songs chart.

 So, that’s about it.
 I hope I was able to explain some of the different music radio formats in America and how they can affect the Billboard charts.
-Hopefully, this article can serve as a guide for ARMYs, not just with “MIC Drop” but for future comebacks as well.
+I’m hoping this article can serve as a guide for ARMYs whenever BTS has a comeback or when the members release solo projects.